MarcinOrlowski/laravel-api-response-builder/README.md

         }
     }

-and from now on use `MyResponseBuilder` class instead of `ResponseBuilder`:
+and from now on use `MyResponseBuilder` class instead of `ResponseBuilder`.
+As all responses are always produced with use of `buildResponse()` internally, your **all** responses will be affected the same way.
+For example:

     MyResponseBuilder::success();